Securing privileged access for hybrid and cloud deployments in Azure AD

 Q: What do I do if I haven't implemented any secure access components yet?

-Answer: Define at least two break-glass account, assign MFA to your privileged admin accounts, and separate user accounts from Global admin accounts.
+Answer: Define at least two break-glass account, assign MFA to your privileged administrator accounts, and separate user accounts from Global Administrator accounts.

 Q: After a breach, what is the top issue that needs to be addressed first?

 Answer: Be sure you're requiring the strongest authentication for highly exposed individuals.

 Q: What happens if our privileged administrators have been deactivated?

 Answer: Create a Global Administrator account that is always kept up to date.

 Q: What happens if there's only one Global Administrator left and they can't be reached?

 Answer: Use one of your break-glass accounts to gain immediate privileged access.